 There are various reasons why the Gmail app might keep crashing repeatedly on Android.
 The most common reasons are the corruption of locally stored cache and a variety of bugs.
 One of the common reasons is the Dark theme.

 To fix this, make sure to follow the steps we listed below.

 Solution 1 – Clear cache and data from the Gmail app

-The first step you should take to address the issue at hand is to clear cache and data from the Gmail app.
-Pilled up locally-stored data might cause this issue.
+The first step you should take to address the issue at hand is to clear the cache and data from the Gmail app.
+Pilled-up locally-stored data might cause this issue.
 Especially if the app is unstable to start with due to a bug.

 Follow these instructions to clear cache and data from Gmail for Android:

 - Navigate to Settings > Apps > All apps > Gmail again.